claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

     - Give everyone a number from 1 to 5 by just counting along the row: 1, 2, 3, 4, 5, 1, 2, 3, 4, 5...
     - Label five areas 1 to 5
     - Tell everyone to go find the area with the number they've been given
+- To rotate pairs in person, see [rotating pairs in person](#rotating-pairs-in-person)

+### Rotating pairs in person

+- Have pairs of chairs facing each other (with or without tables).
+- Every 5 mins a timer goes off and the people on one side of the desk move round one space.
+- If an odd number of people, on each rotation a different pair of consecutive people on the fixed side of the desks get just one person opposite them.
+The pairs rotate in the opposite direction:
+  - For instance, if you have 11 people:
+  - People numbered 1 to 6 are on one side of 6 desks.
+They don't move.
+  - People numbered 7 to 11 go on the other side of the desks, and after 5 mins they move on.
+  - On the first iteration, people numbered 5 and 6 are paired.
+Person 11 meets both of them at once, to make a three.
+People 7 to 10 are paired with people 1 to 4.
+Like this:
+    - 7 goes with 1
+    - 8 goes with 2
+    - 9 goes with 3
+    - 10 goes with 4
+    - 11 goes with 5 & 6
+  - On the second iteration, people numbered 4 and 5 are paired.
+People numbered 7 to 11 rotate.
+This means:
+    - 11 goes with 1
+    - 7 goes with 2
+    - 8 goes with 3
+    - 9 goes with 4 & 5
+    - 10 goes with 6
+  - On the third iteration the two rotations happen again, resulting in the following:
+    - 10 goes with 1
+    - 11 goes with 2
+    - 7 goes with 3 & 4
+    - 8 goes with 5
+    - 9 goes with 6

+## Useful getting-to-know-you questions

+There are a couple of activities below that benefit from these types of questions.
+Take your pick or come up with your own:

+- What's something small you find satisfying? (eg cycling over crunchy Autumn leaves - but it's amazing how many different things people will come up with)
+- What part of the world do you currently live in?
+- What takes up the majority of your weekday time?
+- What's the last TV show you watched, and would you recommend it?
+- What do you hope to get out of this course / job / project [add / delete as appropriate]?
+- What would you recommend a visitor to do or see, if they were planning to visit the place where you live?
+- Tell us about your pets.
+If you don't have any, what is your favourite animal?
+If you don't like animals, what is your least favourite animal?
+- What was the first piece of music that moved you?
+- What is your current favourite music track?
+Who is the artist?
+- What's the last TV show you watched, and would you recommend it?
+- What do you hope to get out of this course / job / project [add / delete as appropriate]?
+- What is your favourite dish that gets cooked by a relative or friend or restaurant?
+- What was the best holiday you ever had?
+- What's your favourite (or most-recently acquired) gadget?
+- What's your favourite food?
+- What was your first job?
+- What was your first childhood pet or favourite toy / game?
+- What food do you hate?
+- What's your favourite holiday destination?
+- [if all software developers] What was your first computer language?

 ## Getting to know each other